Skip to content

 Why mddiff

-Coding agents now generate and modify more Markdown: plans, specs, skills, rules, READMEs, changelogs, and implementation notes.
+AI coding agents now generate and rewrite large amounts of Markdown: plans, specs, skills, reports, implementation notes, changelogs, and documentation.

 Highlights

-• Two review modes — inline diff for document-flow review, and row-aligned side-by-side diff for structured comparison.
+• Two review modes — Use inline diff for document-flow review, or row-aligned side-by-side diff for structured comparison.

 mddiff in VS Code — the Source Control glyph and the editor title-bar button both open a rendered side-by-side diff